aeria-org/aeria/README.md

 #### Why should I consider using it?

-Aeria brings a lot of benefits when you need to prototype a MVP fast and then scale to a bigger project.
+Aeria brings a lot of benefits when you need to prototype a MVP fast and then scale to a more robust project.
 The most obvious one being, the amount of code (and thus time) needed to bring up a feature is dramatically smaller compared to conventional approaches, thanks to the DSL and builtins that the framework offers.

 Along with that, it ships a ready-to-use extensible dashboard and a 1:1 typed SDK.
 It is also [a lot faster than Mongoose and Prisma when dealing with references](https://github.com/aeria-org/benchmark).

 To sum it up: if your database pick is MongoDB and you are going for building a project fast and you care about type-safety, Aeria is the right pick for you.

 ### Community